sunrisedatadept/sync-everyaction-demographic-data/README.md

 * You're using EveryAction
 * You're using Redshift
 * You have a Parsons VAN API key
 * You'll need to modify the script in this repo to suit your needs.
 Namely, the schema of your choice and any other custom fields.
+* You're using the modified race terms as defined [here](https://github.com/sunrisedatadept/code_library/blob/main/everyaction/change_gender_and_race_terms.js)

 ## Scripts